 G. Sitta Sittampalam is a senior advisor to the NCATS director.
 In this position, he works closely with the director and senior administrators in identifying and implementing public-private partnerships with academia, government and industry, nationally and internationally.
 Sittampalam joined NCATS in 2011 as project manager for the Therapeutics for Rare and Neglected Diseases program.
 Previously, he spent four years as professor of pharmacology, toxicology and therapeutics at the University of Kansas Medical Center, investigating tumor tissue engineering technologies for drug discovery.
 During this period Sittampalam also served as the deputy director of the Institute for Advancing Medical Innovation, focusing on moving basic biomedical research into therapeutic development for commercialization.
-He was on the board of directors at the Society for Biomolecular Screening (currently the Society for Laboratory Automation and Screening) from 1997 to 2000 and served as the society’s president from 2003 to 2004.
+He was the president and a director at the Society for Biomolecular Screening (currently the Society for Laboratory Automation and Screening) from 1997 to 2000.
 His professional experience also includes 23 years in the discovery and development of biotherapeutics and small molecule drugs at Eli Lilly and Company.
 Sittampalam has served on scientific review panels at NIH and other organizations, evaluating grant applications for drug discovery and stem cell research.

 Sittampalam received his Ph.D. in chemistry and his postdoctoral training in immunoanalytical chemistry at the University of Arizona.
 He has authored approximately 45 peer-reviewed publications; conducted over 300 scientific seminars, short courses in biochemical pharmacology, assay development for high-throughput screening and lead optimization; and has chaired technical sessions in scientific conferences nationally and internationally.
 He also has been presented the NCATS Director’s Award several times.